Dtphelan1/bc-merch-sort-firefox-extension/README.md

 # bc-merch-sort-firefox-extension

-Reorganizes the merch items on a bandcamp page to relocate sold out items to the bottom of the page.
+Reorganize any bandcamp merch page to create a more user-friendly experience, moving all sold-out items to the bottom of the screen and visually indicating their absence with light transparency.